In this guest post by Tricia Goyer, we learn what Miriam in the Bible can teach us about positivity.

 1. God Can Use Us in the Midst of Hardship

 As a child, Miriam in the Bible was a key factor in Moses’ rescue.
-Her quick thinking allowed Moses to be raised within their family home by offering their mother as the baby’s nursemaid.
+Her quick thinking allowed Moses to be raised within their family home by offering their mother to nurse the baby.

 Later, after she saw God triumph over the Egyptians, Miriam led the people in worship.
 Her praise exalted God and put to words the gratitude of the people.

 If it hadn’t been for these impossible odds, the Israelites wouldn’t have understood the power of their God.
-And Miriam’s song still
+And Miriam in the Bible’s song still reverberates through history.

 2. Just As Our Praise Elevates Our Spirit, Our Pride Can Bring Us Down